Sparkadelic177/RESTful-Blog/README.md

 # RESTful-blog

+This is a CRUD application that lets you read, view, edit and delete blogs.
-The purpose of this web application was to practice building a REST-ful API
+The purpose of this web application was to practice building a custom REST-ful API.

 ## Getting Started